hantsy/spring-reactive-sample/docs/web/intro.md

 </dependencies>
 ```

-There is a `Controller` exmaple which is written in SmallRye Mutiny.
+There is a `Controller` example which is written in SmallRye Mutiny.

 ```java
 @RestController